SciCatProject/scicatlive/README.md

    ```sh
    docker-compose up -d
    ```
 3. SciCat will now be available on http://localhost.

-The Loopback API explorer of the backend is available at http://localhost/explorer/, the one for the search-api at http://localhost/panosc-explorer/.
+The Loopback API explorer of the backend is available at http://backend.localhost/explorer/ and the APIs at http://backend.localhost/api/.

+The Loopback API explorer of the search-api at http://searchapi.localhost/explorer/ and the APIs at http://searchapi.localhost/api/.

 ## Add Your Local Configuration